jariikonen/project-clock/README.md

 If there is no timesheet file in the directory, a new one is created and a prompt asking for the project name is shown.

-A timesheet is essentially a json file with a name following this pattern: _pclock-<project_name>.json_.
+A timesheet is essentially a json file with a name following this pattern: _<project_name>.pclock.json_.

 ### Starting and stopping the clock and describing the tasks